 - There is not one “right amount” to take.
 Each person will react differently to different dosages depending on their current endocannabinoid tone.

-- Use our chart as a starting guide until you figure out which amount works best for you.
+- Use the chart as a starting guide until you figure out which amount works best for you.

-Enjoy the process and the wonderful calm and peace of mind that CBD can bring into your life.
-If you’d like to find out more about CBD, be sure to read our CBD textbook.
+Enjoy the process and the wonderful calm, peace of mind and relief that CBD oil can bring into your life.
+If you'd like to find out more about CBD, be sure to read our CBD guide.

 - Dr. Dustin Sulak, A Physician’s Perspective on Optimal Cannabis Dosing, Leafly, 2018 Feb, https://www.leafly.com/news/health/a-physicians-perspective-on-optimal-cannabis-dosing